 The systems that enable smart metering were designed over many years ago, and were based on the best available architecture direction at that time.
 The core platform has supported enhancements such as the migration of first generation meters, our Central Switching Service and other programmes enabling change in the energy system.
-But change is needed to ensure the infrastructure that underpins Britain’s smart meter system remains secure, scalable, value for money and flexible.
-Only by improving our core systems will we enable a smarter, more connected future.
+But digital transformation is needed to ensure the infrastructure that underpins Britain’s smart meter system remains secure, scalable, value for money and flexible.
+Only through the digital transformation of our core systems will we enable a smarter, more connected future.

-Our digital transformation approach is based on a deep understanding our core systems, processes and the business requirements that our customers require from the DCC.
+Our digital transformation approach is based on data analytics and a deep understanding our core systems, processes and the business requirements that our customers require from the DCC.
 We operate under a license that clearly defines the system requirement – “our what”.
 But, our “how” is a somewhat more iterative process.

 It’s not about a shift to cloud, adoption of agile or dev ops.
 It’s about using the deep understanding of our systems, our license and our customer demands.

-We’ll deliver change through our structured approach to system and service integration (SSI), and look to use mature technologies, and software development tool sets to deliver an enduring DCC platform.
+We’ll deliver digital transformation through our structured approach to system and service integration (SSI), and look to use a combination of mature and robust new technologies, and software development tool sets to deliver an enduring DCC platform.
 As part of this we’ll consider cloud based infrastructure (compute and storage, modern development tools - secops, devops, aiops) that are mature, proven to work at scale and meet customer needs.

 Our challenge in DCC is the number and age of the meters and comms hubs that we will have to support.
 By 2025 we will be close to 30 million homes with meters that may be at the start of their 15 year life or towards the end of their 15 year life.